Luis Donaldo Colosio Murrieta: Aftermath

-A few months later, Salinas' brother-in-law, José Francisco Ruiz Massieu, president of the PRI, was also murdered in plain daylight in Mexico City, eliminating the two most visible and powerful official heads of the PRI in Mexico, Colosio and Ruiz Massieu.
+A few months later, Salinas's brother-in-law, José Francisco Ruiz Massieu, president of the PRI, was also murdered in plain daylight in Mexico City, eliminating the PRI's two most visible and powerful official leaders, Colosio and Ruiz Massieu.
 Eventually Ernesto Zedillo was elected president.

 Eight months after Colosio's assassination, his wife, Laura Riojas, died of cancer.
 News magazine Proceso reported Colosio's widow's first words upon learning of her husband's assassination: "Who did it?"
-Two children, now cared for by relatives, survived.
+Two children, later cared for by relatives, survived.
 Colosio's father continued determined to uncover what he strongly suspected are hidden truths behind his son's very public murder and, in 2004, he published a book about the case.
 He died in 2010.

-On a visit to Lomas Taurinas on February 11, 2021, Luis Donaldo Colosio Riojas said he forgave ″the cowards″ who had killed his father.
+On a visit to Lomas Taurinas on 11 February 2021, Luis Donaldo Colosio Riojas said he forgave "the cowards" who had killed his father.
 He also criticized the political class that kidnaps the power to serve their evil groups and interests and he condemned the fact that calls for unity and solidarity from the leaders are not heard.

 Colosio in popular culture

 Colosio: El asesinato (2012), directed by Carlos Bolado, explored the aftermath of the assassination of the candidate and various conspiracy theories.
 It notes that two investigations were conducted, and details the 15 associated people who were killed following the investigation, as well as widespread violence and unrest.

 Mexican rock group El Tri wrote a song about the assassination of Colosio called "Con la cola entre las patas" (With the tail between the legs).

-Two Netflix series released in 2019 cover the events leading up to and following Colosio's assassination: The documentary 1994, and the crime drama Crime Diaries: The Candidate.
+Two Netflix series released in 2019 cover the events leading up to and following Colosio's assassination: The documentary 1994, and the biographical crime drama Crime Diaries: The Candidate.